 What about other medications while in program?

 Treating mental health issues at the same time as substance abuse and addiction issues has been controversial and can become complicated.
 Genuine disorders, such as anxiety and panic in particular, sometimes require high-risk medicines.
 My approach here is cautious and flexible.
 I view medicines as part of a multi-dimensional treatment plan.
-I collaborate with knowledgeable Psychiatrists, Nurse Practitioners and Physicians who are experienced in treating mental health issues along with substance abuse and addiction.
 Its a common mistake to be either too rigid or too flexible when considering high-risk medication.
 Its important to do a serious cost/benefit analysis when high-risk medications are truly indicated.

 Do you allow people on suboxone to enroll in your program?

 I accept most insurances.
 Call me about the details.